Looking for a cheap and easy, veggie packed meal? One the kids will eat?

 - Steam or boil mixed vegetables until just tender.

 - In a large frying pan, saute mushrooms and onions in the butter until softened.
 Add the garlic and herbs and cook for another minute.

 - Stir the flour into mushroom mixture and cook for 1 minute.
 Pour in the cold stock and stir until smooth.

 - Meanwhile, boil or steam the sweet potatoes until tender.
 Mash and season to taste.
 You can add a little butter or milk to the potatoes as you mash them if you like.

-- Pour vegetable mixture into pie dish and top with the mashed sweet potato.
+- Pour vegetable mixture into a greased pie dish and top with the mashed sweet potato.
 Top with grated cheese if using.

 - Bake at 180°C for 30 minutes until golden.